ppKrauss/my-sandbox/README.md

 # sandbox
-my sandbox, for public discussions about tests and experiments...
-Se Wiki and/or navegate to *each subproject*.
+my sandbox, for public discussions about tests and experiments... **Each folder is a _sandbox subproject_**...
+Se also the Wiki.